Health Effects of Mediterranean Diet

 Major depressive disorder

-There is a correlation between adherence to the Mediterranean diet and a lower risk of depression.
-Studies on which these correlations are made, are observational and do not prove cause and effect.
+There is a link between following the Mediterranean diet and a reduced risk of depression.
+However, the studies establishing these links are observational and do not confirm causation.

 Gluten